-- If I need assistance at any point, I am most welcome to approach a member of staff. - Staff at the Capitol Theatre wear either red long coats, or shorter black coats with gold trim. - All I need to do is approach an available member of staff and say something like "Excuse me, can you please help me?
+If I need assistance at any point, I am most welcome to approach a member of staff.
+Staff at the Capitol Theatre wear either red long coats, or shorter black coats with gold trim.
+Staff volunteering their time at the Relaxed Performance will be wearing white tshirts and Aspect staff will be wearing red tshirts.

+All I need to do is approach an available member of staff and say something like "Excuse me, can you please help me?
 How do I... / I need help with... / I have a question about..."